nrzawar/accelchain_blockroll/README.md

 - Web3.js & React.js: Frontend integration

 BlockRoll brings a new level of trust and excitement to online gambling by utilizing blockchain technology.
 Play, bet, and win – all while enjoying the transparency and security of decentralized applications.
+Try this out on >> https://coinflip-n1xt.onrender.com/ (reach out to me on discord for the tokens used here)